DevOpsVisions/common-workspace-hub/docs/contribution/how-to-contribute.md

 ### Guidelines for GitHub Contributions

 GitHub thrives on being open source, and this repository is no different.
 You can find the list of issues in our repository and select the one you would like to work on.

+- **Reviewing board items**: Review items on the project board, such as user stories or bugs, and contribute by implementing code, providing fixes, or giving feedback.
+- **Reporting bugs and suggesting features**: Submit issues to report new bugs or propose new features.
+- **Proposing enhancements**: Use issues to suggest improvements to existing functionality.

 ### When to Open an Issue and When to Open a Pull Request